manoselva/youtube-streamer/README.md

 **Solution:**
 - Verify yt-dlp is installed: `yt-dlp --version`
-- Update the `$ytdlpPath` variable with correct path
+- Update the `$ytdlpPath` variable in the script with correct path
 - Reinstall yt-dlp if necessary

-### Issue: "vlc.exe not found in current directory"
+### Issue: "vlc.exe not found"

 **Solution:**
-- Navigate to VLC directory: `cd "C:\Program Files (x86)\VideoLAN\VLC"`
+- Verify VLC is installed at: `C:\Program Files (x86)\VideoLAN\VLC\vlc.exe`
-- Or update script to use full VLC path
+- Update the `$vlcPath` variable in the script if your VLC is in a different location

 ### Issue: "Cannot validate argument on parameter 'ArgumentList'"

 **Solution:**
 - This happens when cache URLs are invalid
-- Delete the cache directory and try again
+- Press `Y` when prompted "Did VLC show an error?"
-- Check if the YouTube video is available in your region
+- Script will automatically clear cache and fetch fresh URLs

 ### Issue: Script execution is disabled